Electric Kiwi has no contract period, you're free to leave at any time.

 - accepting the Agreement online; or

-- providing an Electric Kiwi staff member with oral authority to accept the Agreement on your behalf.
+- providing an Electric Kiwi staff member or authorised Representatives, with oral authority to accept the Agreement on your behalf.

 25. Definitions of terms used in this Agreement